 Everyone wants to get more Instagram comments.
 More engagement on your Instagram profile is almost always a good thing.
-More comments means that people are interacting with your content, giving you a chance to start a conversation with them while simultaneously building valuable social proof.
+More comments mean that people are interacting with your content, giving you a chance to start a conversation with them while simultaneously building valuable social proof.

 Some people, though, go about trying to get those comments the wrong way.
 Just as people buy fake followers, some people use cheats and cheap tactics to try to get more comments.
-“Tag a friend!” they’ll say in every post, if they don’t start tagging users themselves.
+“Tag a friend!” they’ll say in every post if they don’t start tagging users themselves.
 You don’t want to do this.
-It comes across as sleazy, cringe-worthy, and a little desperate, three terms you never want associated with your brand.
+It comes across as sleazy, cringe-worthy, and a little desperate, three terms you never want to be associated with your brand.

 In this post, we’re going to discuss all the different methods on how to get more Instagram comments without coming across as sleazy.

 Instagram’s algorithm may not show content in chronological order anymore, but that doesn’t mean you shouldn’t pay attention to what time and day you’re posting.

 Agorapulse allows you to schedule your posts for publication directly from your desktop to your Instagram business profiles and be informed of the best times for you to post to your followers.
 You can even set up content to repeat multiple times by setting a frequency of days for it to auto-post from your publish queue.

 Certain types of content will naturally draw out responses from Instagram users, so creating posts that people just have to comment on is a great strategy.
 These types of posts are often those that are emotional, sentimental, or somehow provocative.
 Bonus points if the posts are tied into timely events, including holidays.